kudashevs/strip-code/README.md

 ## Options

-`options.skips` an array of environments where the processing will be skipped.
+`options.skips` is an array of environments where the processing will be skipped.

-`options.blocks` an array of blocks' representations.
-Each element of this array describes a unique pair of tags with start, end, prefix, and suffix.
+`options.blocks` is an array of blocks' representations.
+Each element of this array describes a unique pair of tags with start, end, prefix, suffix and optional replacement.
 These values are represented by an object with these properties or by a string:
 ```
 start: 'dev-start'           # a string defines a name for the start tag (unique) - mandatory
-end: 'dev-end',                # a string defines a name for the end tag (unique) - mandatory
+end: 'dev-end'               # a string defines a name for the end tag (unique) - mandatory
-prefix: '/*',                  # a string defines the beginning of a tag (non-empty string) - optional
+prefix: '/*'                 # a string defines the beginning of a tag (non-empty string) - optional
-suffix: '*/',                  # a string defines the end of a tag (can be an empty string) - optional
+suffix: '*/'                 # a string defines the end of a tag (can be an empty string) - optional
 replacement: 'any'           # a string defines a substitution for a removed block - optional
 ```
 When a pair of tags is represented by a string, this string will be used to generate the names of the start and end tags (e.g. `string-start` and `string-end`).
 If prefix and suffix are not provided, the default values `/*` and `*/` will be used.